 As this member of the Defence Force commenced service prior to the VEA they are considered to be preserved.
-Therefore, a claim for disability pension based on an injury incurred at any time during this whole period of service may be made.
+Therefore, a claim for Disability Compensation Payment based on an injury incurred at any time during this whole period of service may be made.

 A member of the Defence Force with continuous full-time service from 1 March 1989 to 1 January 1995.

 As this member of the Defence Force commenced after the VEA they are NOT considered to be preserved.
-Therefore, a claim for disability pension can only be made if based on an injury incurred prior to 7 April 1994.
+Therefore, a claim for Disability Compensation Payment can only be made if based on an injury incurred prior to 7 April 1994.